Guide last updated by Alice Tyson, February 2022

 1971: At the first Commonwealth Heads of Government Meeting (CHOGM) in Singapore, the Declaration of Commonwealth Principles (known as the Singapore Declaration) outlined the Commonwealth members' statement of core beliefs.
 These beliefs "embrace equal rights for all regardless of race, colour, creed or political belief, the association’s commitment to democratic self-determination and non-racialism, world peace and an end to gross inequity, and its commitment to practice international co-operation in pursuit of these goals".

-2013: The Commonwealth Charter was signed, consolidating previous individual Declarations and setting out the Association's principles, values and aspirations.
+2013: The Commonwealth Charter (which had been proposed at the 2011 CHOGM and adopted in 20212) was signed by Queen Elizabeth II, consolidating previous individual Declarations and setting out the Association's principles, values and aspirations.

 Head of the Commonwealth

 The Head of the Commonwealth is a symbolic role.
 The current Head is Queen Elizabeth II.
-The choice of successive Heads will be made collectively by Commonwealth leaders and does not have to be the reigning monarch in the United Kingdom.
+Successive Heads are chosen collectively by Commonwealth leaders and do not have to be the reigning monarch in the United Kingdom.

-The Commonwealth Secretariat was established in 1965 and is based at Marlborough House.
-The Secretariat provides administration for the association.
-It implements the decisions of the Commonwealth leaders, organises meetings and forums, arranges for the exchange of advice and provision of experts, and is responsible for the publishing of official commonwealth documents and reports.
+The Commonwealth Secretariat was established in 1965 and has its headquarters at Marlborough House, London.
+The Secretariat in an intergovernmental organisation which provides administration for the association.
+It implements the decisions of the Commonwealth leaders, organises meetings and summits, arranges for the exchange of advice and provision of experts, and is responsible for the publishing of official commonwealth documents and reports.
 The head of the Secretariat is the Secretary General, who is supported by Deputy Secretary Generals.
 More information is available on the Commonwealth website (the Secretariat does not have a separate website).

-The Commonwealth Foundation was also established in 1965 and is based at Marlborough House in London.
-It is a development organisation that encourages non-governmental co-operation and activities and supports professional networks and organisations like the Commonwealth Association of Architects, Commonwealth Medical Association and the Commonwealth Lawyers Association.
-More information is available on its website.
+The Commonwealth Foundation was also established in 1965 and is based at Marlborough House in London. it is an intergovernmental organisation and its vision is "a Commonwealth of equal, just and inclusive societies" (as stated on the Commonwealth Foundation website in February 2022).
+More information about the Foundation is available on its website.